Dietetics and Nutrition (NFS)

 Prerequisite: NFS 110.
 In-depth analysis of the procurement process, menu development, food production and delivery, quality standards, and financial management of food service systems and related subsystems.
 Offered fall only

 NFS 211 APPLIED MANAGEMENT IN DIETETICS II

-Prerequisites: NFS 111.
-Majors only.
+Prerequisites: Majors only.
 Second of a three course sequence.
 Focuses on concepts and practices consistent with the practice of human resource management, financial management, safety, and infection control as they apply to health care food service management.
 Assignments prepare students to become skilled in specific areas of dietetics practice and food service management.
 Offered spring only.

 NFS 230 INTRODUCTION TO DIETETICS